 Many new hires don’t get a face-to-face handover with the person who previously did their job.
 This can drastically impact the amount of time it takes an incoming staff member to pick up key skills and understand the intricacies of various processes.
-Companies are starting to see video as a way of bridging this gap, capturing important knowledge from the member of staff leaving for the new hire to refer to when they arrive.
+Companies are starting to see video content as a way of bridging this gap, capturing important knowledge from the member of staff leaving for the new hire to refer to when they arrive.

 An important part of most induction processes is giving new starters an overview of critical company policies.
 Sometimes this is done via face-to-face presentations, other times by giving new hires extensive documentation on the relevant processes and procedures.

 With much of the information imparted being intricate and detailed, these modes of delivery are far from ideal.
-Video, however, can allow an experienced HR practitioner to outline a complex policy in layman’s terms and in an engaging format that can be watched back in the future if a new starter needs to refresh their memory.
+Video content, however, can allow an experienced HR practitioner to outline a complex policy in layman’s terms and in an engaging format that can be watched back in the future if a new starter needs to refresh their memory.

 Of course, the part of the onboarding process that is going to have the greatest impact on how a new employee does their job is the training that is specifically tailored to their day-to-day activities.
 Video training helps mitigate against the kind of ‘information overload’ that often plagues onboarding procedures and gives new hires the best chance to effectively assimilate a large amount of learning on how to do their job in a short amount of time.

-As well as providing the option to watch back on-demand, with a video content management system like Panopto, staff can add their own notes to a recording, or create collaborative notes with other colleagues to get even more out of the recorded training.
+As well as providing the option to play back on-demand, a video content management system like Panopto allows employees to add their own notes to a recording, or create collaborative notes with other colleagues to get even more out of the recorded training.

-If you want to use video to enhance onboarding, induction and staff training at your organization, you can request a demo from a member of our team or take a 30 day free trial and see how an enterprise video platform can improve the employee expereience at your company.
+If you want to use video to enhance onboarding, induction and staff training at your organization, contact our team for a 30 day free trial and see how an enterprise video platform can improve the employee expereience at your company.